shevkoplyas/read_multiple_huge_db_without_joining/README.md

         hdbr = new HistoricalDataPlayer(algo);
         hdbr.historical_data_replay(historical_data_folder, from_epoch_s, to_epoch_s);

+  - class HistoricalDBReader handles single db file (opens db, select rows, holds the cursor (ResultSet rs) for single table from that file)

+  -

+  - and "the meat" of the project is inside class HistoricalDataPlayer!
+    HistoricalDataPlayer would create an array of HistoricalDBReaders like this:
+            ```List<HistoricalDBReader> db_readers = new ArrayList<HistoricalDBReader>();```
+    and then sort/iterate/process all the records from all the data readers  (search for: /* THE MEAT - main processing loop */ comment)

 Now let's run it, here's the end of the output (only covers 2nd example):

 > 2nd example: replay historical bars only from given time range [1231, 1233]